-Always inspect your winch before each use.
+- Always inspect your winch before each use.
 Inspect for worn or loose parts including mounting hardware.
-Never use the winch if any part needs repair or replacement.
+Never use the winch if any part needs repair or replacement. - Always inspect your winch cable before each use.
+Inspect for worn or kinked winch cable.

-- 2. Always inspect your winch cable before each use.
-Inspect for worn or kinked winch cable. - a.
-A kinked winch cable made of wire rope is shown below.
+A kinked winch cable made of wire rope is shown at right.
+Even after being "straightened out," this cable has already been permanently and severely damaged.
 Promptly discontinue use of a winch cable in this condition.

-b.
-A kinked winch cable made of wire rope that has been "straightened out" is shown below.
+A kinked winch cable made of wire rope that has been "straightened out" is shown at right.
 Even though it may look usable, the cable has been permanently and severely damaged.
 It can no longer transmit the load that it could prior to kinking.
 Promptly discontinue use of a winch cable in this condition.